tscircuit/autorouting/README.md

 [discord](https://tscircuit.com/community/join-redirect) &middot; [tscircuit](https://github.com/tscircuit/tscircuit)

+A dataset of autorouting problems for benchmarking 🥇, plus a ton of utilities 🔨 including a viewer and testing server for developing new autorouting algorithms.

+## What is autorouting?

+Autorouting
-A dataset of autorouting problems for benchmarking.
-Autorouting is the drawing of traces (wires) across a 2d surface to connect copper pads together.
+is the drawing of traces (wires) across a 2d surface to connect copper pads together.
 Traces can go underneath pads using a copper-plated hole called a "via".
 Traces must also avoid "obstacles"